apache/airflow/docs/apache-airflow/core-concepts/params.rst

             * ``format="datetime"``: Generate a date and time-picker with calendar pop-up
             * ``format="time"``: Generate a time-picker
             * ``enum=["a", "b", "c"]``: Generates a drop-down select list for scalar values.
 As of JSON validation, a value must be selected or the field must be marked as optional explicit.
+See also details inside the `JSON Schema Description for Enum <https://json-schema.org/understanding-json-schema/reference/generic.html#enumerated-values>`_.
             * ``values_display={"a": "Alpha", "b": "Beta"}``: For select drop-downs generated via ``enum`` you can add the attribute ``values_display`` with a dict and map data values to display labels.
             * ``examples=["One", "Two", "Three"]``: If you want to present proposals for values